-These instructions have been tested on Fedora Linux, though they will likely work on any Linux distribution, as well as on MacOS.
+These instructions have been tested on Ubuntu and Fedora Linux, though they will likely work on any Linux distribution, as well as on MacOS.

-node v16+ and yarn are required to build OpenLens.
+node v16+ (but less than version 17, as of 8 August 2023) and yarn are required to build OpenLens.
 I recommend installing node via nvm (Node Version Manager).

 Build and installation steps

 git clone https://github.com/lensapp/lens.git cd lens/ npm install yarn run build:app